 Medicare covers testing to see if a person has COVID-19 caused by the novel coronavirus.
 Two tests are covered to see if a person has a current or past infection.

-Medicare covers many healthcare costs for people aged 65 and over, and some older adults may have other health conditions that increase their risk for COVID-19.
+Medicare covers many healthcare costs for people aged 65 and over, and some older adults may have

 In this article, we discuss testing for coronavirus, if there are at-home tests, and where to get help and advice.